-There are a number of reasons Main Family Dental Care's knowledgeable dentists might recommend a crown.
+There are a number of reasons the experienced team at Main Family Dental Care might recommend a crown.
 A crown can cover a dental implant or a discolored or oddly-shaped tooth.

 In addition to making a natural tooth look better, a crown can provide support to a tooth.
 Teeth that are weakened by decay or extremely large fillings are at risk of breaking unless they’re strengthened with a crown.